BULLETIN No. 1

 3. Our Office

-The Registrar’s Office of St Michael’s College is in Room 207 of Muzzo Family Alumni Hall at 121 St Joseph Street.
+The Registrar’s Office of St. Michael’s College is in Room 207 of Muzzo Family Alumni Hall at 121 St Joseph Street.
+View Campus Map

-There are 4800 students at St Mike's with about 1200 new students each year.
-There are five advisors.
-We typically don’t set individual appointment with new students who have just completed high school unless there is a pressing reason.
-However, new students with four or more transfer credits are welcome to set up individual appointments since the general rules for new students may not apply to them.
+There are 4800 students at St. Mikes with about 1200 new students each year.
+There are two full time advisors and three part time.
+We typically don’t set individual appointments with new students who have just completed high school unless there is a pressing reason.
+New students with four or more transfer credits are welcome to set up individual appointments since the general rules for new students may not apply to them.

-I will write again in a few days with suggestions about where to begin …and it won’t be at the beginning.
+I will write again in a couple of days with suggestions about where to begin ...and it won’t be at the beginning.